 You can't deduct expenses for landscaping or lawn care unless you show a business purpose.
 Ex: You're in a lawn-care business, and you use your lawn as a display to potential clients.

-Starting this year, you can use the safe harbor home office deduction.
 This is a simplified method for figuring your home office deduction.
 If you choose to use this, you won’t claim home office expenses using the regular method explained above.
 The new deduction doesn’t change who can claim it, but it does simplify your calculations and records.

 Highlights of the safe harbor home office deduction: